What is Backlight Bleed and How Can You Fix It?

-We all want the best colors, brightest lights and darkest darks on when we’re watching TV.
-Older TV’s can suffer from something called backlight bleed that make our TV’s look worse than they should.
+When watching TV, we all want the best colors, brightest lights, and darkest darks.
+Older TVs can suffer from something called backlight bleed that makes our TVs look worse than they should.

 What is backlight bleed, and, more importantly, how do you fix it?